arielherself/espresso/README.md

 <strong>Russia </strong>and <strong>China </strong>carried out joint air patrols over the Sea of Japan and East China Sea, causing South Korea to launch jets to accompany eight warplanes that entered its air defence area.
 The patrols consisted of [strategic warplanes](https://te.arielherself.xyz/united-states/2022/11/29/how-will-america-deal-with-three-way-nuclear-deterrence), including the Tupolev TU-95 bombers known as the “Bear”, and marked the first time the countries had landed military aicraft in each other’s airfields, according to Russia’s defence ministry.

-<strong>Football World Cup: America</strong> defeated <strong>Iran</strong> to secure a place in the knockout round.
-Some Iranians celebrated the loss because they believed their team did not do enough to support ongoing [anti-government protests](https://te.arielherself.xyz/middle-east-and-africa/2022/11/24/while-irans-turmoil-persists-jitters-spread-through-the-region).
+<strong>Football World Cup: </strong>Argentina advanced to the knockout stage after beating Poland 2-0.
+But so did Poland, after Mexico’s 2-1 victory over Saudi Arabia failed to give it the requisite number of goals to advance.
 England, the Netherlands and [Senegal](https://te.arielherself.xyz/middle-east-and-africa/2022/11/24/how-do-budding-african-footballers-make-it-to-the-top) also booked their spots in the next stage.
-Qatar became the first host country to lose all three group games.

 <strong>Fact of the day:</strong> 74bn, the value in yuan (worth $10.4bn) that China’s three biggest airlines lost in the first nine months of 2022.
 [Read the full story](https://te.arielherself.xyz/finance-and-economics/2022/11/28/chinas-economy-cannot-bear-much-more-zero-covid).